Home Aviation Jet Card vs Charter vs Fractional

 Access to the entire global fleet

 A charter broker sources from thousands of operators worldwide.
 For each trip, the aircraft selected is the one that best fits that specific mission — size, range, cabin configuration, departure airport proximity.
 A fractional programme or jet card locks you into a specific aircraft category; charter does not.
-For travellers whose trips vary significantly in length, passenger numbers, and destination, this flexibility has real value that fixed-programme models cannot match.
+For travellers whose trips vary significantly in length, passenger numbers, and destination, this flexibility has real value.
+JetLuxe is the primary option for European routes, combining charter quotes and empty leg inventory in one search.

 Why Charter Works